Investment Partnerships FAQ

 12. What happens if the investment is a success?

 99% of the results of the investment (principal, interest, capital gains, dividends, etc.) is donated back to the DAF or family foundation where it came from, or to some other 501(c)(3) recommended by the donor.
-Or, if requested, 99% of the results are recycled into the fund to be invested again.
+Or, if requested, 99% of the results are recycled into the investment partnership to be invested again.